 However, in the post-Alex Ferguson years, Jones’ form has fallen off a cliff and he has, so far, failed to fulfil his potential as a player owing to a combination of injuries and errors in games.

-The nadir of Jones’ United career came on Sunday when he was substituted at half-time against Sheffield United in the team’s 3-3 draw.
+The nadir of Jones’ United career came when he was substituted at half-time against Sheffield United in the team’s 3-3 draw in November 2019.
 He had made an error for the home side’s opening goal and it was the third time in five matches that he was hooked at half-time.

 Jones signed a new four-year contract in 2019, a deal that entitles him to a testimonial in 2021 after a decade of service to United.
 However, according to Daniel Taylor, writing in The Athletic, the defender did not request a testimonial.
 He flatly ruling out the prospect of staging the game as he did not believe he was popular enough among fans of the club.